 The adult role is important in helping create a safe, positive and supportive environment for student participants.
 A big part of this role is to support the instructor with your group, and enhance the programme in a positive way.
-Accompanying adults are welcome to participate in our programmes as a participant or observer - although in some cases it will not be possible to participate in activities.
+Accompanying adults do have responsibilities at camp.
 Observation, behavioural management and support is the most likely scenario, and will often be the most helpful for instructors.